Editorial Policies & Ethics

 ES Review reserves the right to edit the reviewers' assessment reports, if it is believed that their content may be found offensive to the authors or may inadvertently disclose confidential information.

 Collaboration acknowledgement.
 ES Review will provide reviewers with a certificate of collaboration to credit their work.
-Unless they express their wish to the contrary, their names will be listed in a table of acknowledgements in the printed issue and in the online list of reviewers that is published every two years.
+Unless they express their wish to the contrary, their names will be listed in a table of acknowledgements in the online list of reviewers that is published every two years.

 3. Final decision.
 Within the month following the reception of all reports, the editors assess the submissions in light of the readers' comments and recommendations in order to make a final decision.
 It will be one of four: